-- 1. Photograph/image may be mounted or submitted (uploaded) as a digital image. - 2.
-Photograph/Image, if mounted, must be mounted on foam core no smaller than 4"x4" and no larger than 10" x 10" in height and width.
-No matting and no framing is allowed, put your creativity into the photography! - Photograph/Image can be created from film negative, digital negative, or digitally manipulated in computer. - 4.
-Printed photographs must be on photo paper, canvas, or other flat material. - 5.
-Exhibit must have Photo Exhibit Label on back with required information for photo exhibits.
-Include information about the processes used. - Subject matter must be in good taste and be appropriate for public display in a 4-H setting, photographs depicting unsafe practices or illegal activities will not be displayed.
+- Photograph/image may be mounted/matted or submitted (uploaded) as a digital image. - 2.
+If mounted, the photograph/image must be mounted on a foam core no smaller than 4" in length or larger than 14" in length. - 3.
+Photographs/Images can be digitally created or from a film negative. - 4.
+Exhibit must have the most current Photo Exhibit Label on the back with the required information for photo exhibits.
+The exhibit write-up should include additional information about the processes and decisions used to develop the exhibit. - 5.
+Subject matter must be in good taste and be appropriate for public display in a 4-H setting.
+Photographs depicting unsafe practices or illegal activities will not be displayed.